Oktoberfest: Facts and Tips

 (18) Trivia: How many steins of beer can a waitress carry at one time?
 In November 2008, Bavarian Anita Schwarz set a (Guinness) world record when she carried 19 full beer steins (5 in either hand and 9 on top) totaling 45 kg, or 90 lbs—a full stein weighs an average of 2.3 kg, or 5 lbs—over a distance of 40 meters without any spillage and placed on a table.
 (Pictured: Anita Schwarz and Brett Harriman.)

 (See Comments at the bottom of the page and feel free to add one of your own.
-To view the newest comments, click the drop-down "Discussion" menu below the "Leave a message" field then click "Newest.")
+To view the newest comments, click the drop-down menu below the "Leave a message" field then click "Newest.")

-Dating from 1850, Lady Bavaria is the glorious statue made of bronze towering 18 m (59 ft) above the western edge of the fairgrounds.
+Dating from 1850, Lady Bavaria is the glorious statue made of bronze towering 18 m (59 ft or about six stories) above the western edge of the fairgrounds.
 She is the personification of the kingdom by her idealistic creators, who complemented Bavaria with a sword, oak wreath and a lion to symbolize discipline, loyalty and strength.
 Climb the broad steps to reach her feet and a dynamite view.
 Or, for adult 3.50€ (student 2.50€), you can climb another 124 steps up to the observation platform in her head (enter at back of statue, during Oktoberfest, daily 9:00-19:30).
 The neoclassical temple behind Bavaria is the Ruhmeshalle, or Hall of Fame, celebrating distinguished Bavarians of the era for their contributions to the arts, sciences and politics.

 Not surprisingly each tent must keep tens of thousands of liters of beer on hand every day to serve their thirsting customers.
 In most tents beer is stored in multiple 5,000-liter vats, or super kegs, that allow the proprietor to hold upwards of 80,000 liters at any one time.
 Tents are replenished each evening by so-called Biertankers that arrive at 23:30 to refill the vats (tankers are only allowed onto the fairgrounds from 23:30 to 12:00).
 In preparation for a Saturday, for example, it usually takes two tankers three trips each through the night and well into the morning to fill the multiple vats.